Skatteetaten/vagrant-hashistack-template/getting_started_vagrantbox.md

 As mentioned the virtual machine can be reached at `10.0.3.10`, meaning the services will be available at `10.0.3.10:<port-number>`.
 For convenience Consul, Vault, and Nomad have all been forwarded to `localhost` as well, meaning they are available at `localhost:<port-number>`.
 MinIO has _not_ been forwarded.

 ### CLI-tools
 Nomad, Vault and Consul have their own CLI-tools to interact with the servers that are running.
 They all default to `localhost`, and the default ports mentioned above.
 This means you can download any of the binaries, and use them against the services inside the virtual machine.
-Refer to [Iteration of The Development process ](./README.md#iteration-of-the-development-process) to see examples on how to use this.
+Refer to [Iteration of The Development process](./README.md#iteration-of-the-development-process) to see examples of how to use this.

 ### Using ansible
 When working with this box we will use a technology called [ansible](https://www.ansible.com/).
 In short, ansible is a software that logs onto a computer like a normal user, and performs tasks defined in an ansible playbook (example [template_example/dev/ansible/playbook.yml](template_example/dev/ansible/playbook.yml).
 We will mostly be using this to interact with our virtual machine.
 In our case _all_ playbooks put inside [dev/ansible/](./dev/ansible/) will be run every time we start the box, and we will utilise this throughout the guide.